loopwerk/loopwerk.io/content/articles/2026-02-12-hugo-vs-publish-vs-saga.md

 **Publish** and **Saga** are both Swift packages, which means you get the compiler on your side.
 Xcode gives you autocomplete, jump-to-definition, and inline errors.
 Rename a metadata field and the compiler shows you every template that needs updating.
 Pass the wrong type to a function and it won't build.
 This is a real advantage over Hugo's "run it and see" workflow.
 That said, Publish's type safety has a ceiling: with one shared `ItemMetadata` for all sections, most fields end up optional, and the compiler can't tell you that you're accessing an article field on a project page.
 Saga's per-section metadata types give you the full benefit.

 The dev server story for Publish isn't great. **Publish** has a `publish run` command, but it's minimal.
 It compiles your Swift package, generates the site, and then launches Python's built-in `http.server` to serve the output folder.
 That's it.
 No file watching, no live reload, no auto-rebuild.
-When you change a markdown file or a Swift source file, you have to stop the server, rebuild, and restart.
+When you change a Markdown file or a Swift source file, you have to stop the server, rebuild, and restart.
 If you're using Xcode, the workflow is Cmd+R to rebuild, then manually refresh your browser.

 **Saga** has a `saga dev` command that watches your content and source folders, triggers a rebuild when a file changes, and live-reloads the browser.
 It works on both macOS and Linux, so developing or deploying on a Linux server is no problem.